Wendhel06/Wendhel06/README.md

-### Olá, Eu sou o [Wendhel][website] 🤓
+### Helo, I'm [Wendhel][website] 🤓

-## Escrevendo código me encontrei na vida!
+## Writting code found myself in life!

-- Tenho 29 anos, possuo 3 anos de experiência com desenvolvimento front-end.
+- I'm 29 years old, I have 3 years of experience with front-end development.
-- Continuo firme nos estudos, e sempre atrás de aprender novas tecnologias.
+- I remain firm in my studies, and always looking to learn new technologies.

 <br />